 Alpine touring (AT) boots are different from alpine ski boots.
-AT boots are designed for both downhill skiing and uphill ascension, while alpine boots are primarily downhill-oriented.
+AT boots are designed for both downhill skiing and ascension using climbing skins, while alpine boots are primarily downhill-oriented.
 AT boots have a supportive ski mode for skiing downhill, plus a flexible unlocked or "walk" mode that lets your ankle and lower leg flex forward and back for skinning and bootpacking uphill.
 AT boots usually have a curved (rockered) and lugged rubber sole like a hiking boot that gives improved grip on slippery surfaces and lets you walk more naturally.
 They also focus on lightness and are increasingly made with lightweight materials like Pebax®, Grilamid, and carbon fiber to save weight without sacrificing performance.

 Things to consider: